Liddaton Halt railway station

 Liddaton Halt was a railway station opened in 1938 by the Great Western Railway to serve the hamlet of Liddaton that lies between Coryton and Lydford in West Devon, England.

+History

 The halt was opened at a later date than most of the stations on the line from Plymouth to Launceston which had itself opened in 1865.

+Description

 The single platform's original construction was an open wooden structure with a small wood built shelter, one oil lamp and a single platform name board.
 An overbridge lay at the Coryton end of the platform.
 The track was single with no passing loop or sidings.